Medical Rural Bonded Scholarship Scheme: Criticism

 Government policy is to move population from areas of low work, generally rural to areas of high opportunity generally metropolitan centres.

 Breach of the MRBS contract will trigger loss of a provider number and repayments.
 However these penalties are all clearly laid out in the contract and concessions are made if you need time to start a family or other exceptional circumstances occur.

-However the contract and supporting material claims a students place is some how 'linked' or 'funded' under the contract/scheme while at the same time each student is required to be eligible of HECS/CSP.
-There has been no change to HECS/CSP legislation to reflect this 'link' assertion.
+However the contract and supporting material claims a students place is somehow "linked" or "funded" under the contract/scheme while at the same time each student is required to be eligible of HECS/CSP.
+There has been no change to HECS/CSP legislation to reflect this "link" assertion.
 Rather HECS/CSP legislation requires all students to be treated equally.
 The Department of Health and Ageing rather asks universities to terminate students, and pays amounts of money to universities on the basis they follow this request.

 Some have criticised the scholarships, stating that they limit the ability of medical students to specialise in their chosen field.